wellingtoncalixto/7-days-of-code/README.md

 ## Tech Stack

 This project only features the front-end part, with no interaction with a back-end and no need for JavaScript.
-Therefore, the landing page was entirely developed using **HTML5** and **CSS**.
+Therefore, the landing page was entirely developed using **HTML5** and **SCSS**.

 ## Pt-BR